stechstudio/slate/source/includes/_companies.md

 > This will return a list of companies that match the criteria.
 The structure will be exactly the same as what you would get from 'Get All Companies' above.

-This endpoints provides powerful, precise searching of companies.
+This endpoint provides powerful, precise searching of companies.

+When you submit a search request, you will be redirected to the search result.
+Make sure your HTTP client follows redirects.
+The search results will be coming from the 'Get All Companies' endpoint, with a `search` query param added.
+You will then be able to paginate through your search results just like you would for a normal call to 'Get All Companies' above.

 ### HTTP Request